youhengzhou/json-crud-engine/README.md

 # JSON Engine

-please see https://pypi.org/project/jsonengine/ for the python package
+please refer to https://pypi.org/project/jsonengine/ for the python package

-documentation for main engine `main.py` file WIP
+and please refer to https://github.com/youhengzhou/json-crud-engine for the repo

 # Import